karthikappy/covid19DataBrowser/README.md

+# NOTE
+This project is not being actively maintained.
+The data used in this project is no longer being collected.

 # covid19 Data Browser
 This is a simple project to retrieve and display openly available data about the Covid-19 pandemic